jonsmirl/fiona/_pages/index.markdown

 permalink: /
 ---

-# Hello, Connor!
+# Hello, Fiona!

-This is Connor's blog where he is going to demonstate his prowness in website design and publishing.
+This is Fiona's blog where he is going to demonstate his prowness in website design and publishing.

 Check out these other pages: